Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Aquamarine is a March birthstone that is a timeless beauty.
 Low quality to mid-range level Aquamarine stones can range from $5 to $100 per carat.

-When shopping for an Aquamarine, make sure to examine it under natural light.
+When shopping for an Aquamarine, examine it under natural light.
 A genuine Aquamarine has a noticeable greenish hue.

 Hold it between your palms for a minute or so.
 If it remains cold, it’s an Aquamarine.